umairshah14/Password-Generator/README.md

 ## Usage

-To use and try out this project, first clone the repository from GitHub with the following link: https://github.com/umairshah14/Password-Generator.git
+To use and try out this project, first clone the repository from GitHub with the following link: https://github.com/umairshah14/Password-Generator.git and then open a local server to view

+OR
+visit the live deployed application at: https://umairshah14.github.io/Password-Generator/

 ## Credits